MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/with-office-365.md

 ## Requirements

-Depending on your environment, you'll need some or all of the following roles to create the accounts.
+Depending on your environment, you'll need one or more roles to create the accounts.

 |**Enviromnent**|**Required Roles**|
 |:-----|:-----|